mongodb-developer/mugs/workshop-atlas-stitch/README.md

 #### Lab: GeoSpatial

-- Build a geo spatial query on the `sample_geospatial.shipwrecks` database using the map you will find in the *Schema* tab.
+- Build a geo spatial query on the `sample_geospatial.shipwrecks` collection using the map you will find in the *Schema* tab.
+Tips: You can scroll on the map to find the Statue of Liberty then you have to hold Shift + drag your mouse on the map to build a geospatial query.
 - How many wrecks are within 10km of the Statue of Liberty?
-- Clue : The radius unit is radian.
+- Clue : Where is the radius in the query?
+It's in radian.
 Find a way to transform 10km in radian [here](https://docs.mongodb.com/manual/tutorial/calculate-distances-using-spherical-geometry-with-2d-geospatial-indexes/).

 <details><summary>Click to see the answer</summary><p>
   The answer is 66 :-).